Skip to main content

 In its most basic description, the air conditioning process involves two actions that occur simultaneously, one inside the home and one outside the home.

 1. Inside the home (sometimes referred to as the “cold side” of the system), warm indoor air is cooled as it blows across a cold cooling coil full of refrigerant.
-Heat from indoor air is absorbed into the refrigerant as the refrigerant turns from liquid to gas.
+The refrigerant is first expanded to drop the pressure and then heat from indoor air is absorbed into the refrigerant as the refrigerant turns from liquid to gas.
 The cooled air is distributed back to the house.

 2. Outside the home (sometimes referred to as the “hot side” of the system), the refrigerant gas is compressed before entering a large coil in the outdoor unit.
 Heat is released outside as the refrigerant turns back to a liquid and a large fan pulls outdoor air through the outdoor coil rejecting the heat absorbed from the house.